caas23/design/content/analysis/01_colors.md

 In this palette you can see that the main colors are two different shades of red orange.
 The other colors used are of white, grey and black shades, and are therefore not considered actual colors (for the purposes of this analysis).
 Based on the stronger red orange color, as well as the lighter shade of it, it is likely that the website is using a monochromatic color scheme, where the lighter shade of red orange is simply a lighter shade of the darker one.
 Possibly, it could be an analogous color scheme, but the lighter shade falls a bit outside that scheme.

-It appears this websites also uses pretty much the same font-family through out the whole site, regardless of the type of text.
+It appears this websites also uses pretty much the same font family through out the whole site, regardless of the type of text.
 These fonts are used within the font family:
 _MaisonNeue
 Segoe UI
 Helvetica Neue